-In April 2006, we issued \$300 million of junior subordinated convertible debentures due 2036 to a wholly-owned trust simultaneous with the issuance, by the trust, of \$291 million of convertible trust preferred securities to investors.
-Under FASB Interpretation No. 46 (revised), "Consolidation of Variable Interest Entities," the trust is not consolidated in our financial statements.
-The junior subordinated convertible debentures and convertible trust preferred securities (together, the "junior convertible trust preferred securities") have substantially the same terms.
+In 2006, we issued \$300 million of junior subordinated convertible debentures due 2036 to a wholly-owned trust simultaneous with the issuance, by the trust, of \$291 million of convertible trust preferred securities to investors.
+The junior subordinated convertible debentures and convertible trust preferred securities (together, the "2006 junior convertible trust preferred securities") have substantially the same terms.

-The junior convertible trust preferred securities bear interest at 5.1% per annum, payable in cash quarterly.
-Each \$50 security is convertible, at any time, into 0.333 shares of our common stock, which represents a conversion price of \$150 per share.
+The 2006 junior convertible trust preferred securities bear interest at 5.1% per annum, payable quarterly in cash.
+Each \$50 security is convertible, at any time, into 0.333 shares of our common stock, which represents a conversion price of \$150 per share (or a 48% premium to the then prevailing share price of \$101.45).
 Upon conversion, investors will receive cash or shares of our common stock (or a combination of cash and common stock) at our election.
-The junior convertible trust preferred securities may not be redeemed by us prior to April 15, 2011.
-On or after April 15, 2011, the junior convertible trust preferred securities may be redeemed if the closing price of our common stock exceeds \$195 for a specified period of time.
+The 2006 junior convertible trust preferred securities may not be redeemed by us prior to April 15, 2011.
+On or after April 15, 2011, they may be redeemed if the closing price of our common stock exceeds \$195 per share for a specified period of time.
 The trust's only assets are the junior convertible subordinated debentures.
-To the extent the trust has available funds, we are obligated to ensure that holders of the convertible trust preferred securities receive all payments due from the trust.
+To the extent that the trust has available funds, we are obligated to ensure that holders of the 2006 junior convertible trust preferred securities receive all payments due from the trust.